hborla/swift-evolution/proposals/NNNN-closure-body-macros.md

 ## Acknowledgments

-Thank you to Pavel Yaskevich for helping debug issues in the implementation and brainstorming strategies to the argument type checking problem.
+Thank you to Pavel Yaskevich for helping debug issues in the implementation.
+Thank you to Pavel Yaskevich, Slava Pestov, and Anthony Latsis for helping me brainstorm better solutions to the macro argument type checking problem.

 [SE-0415]: /proposals/0415-function-body-macros.md